Tenda Router Login Guide First Time Setup

 |NA||Create first time login|

-In the latest Tenda Wireless router, there is no username option and the default password is also not set in default mode so you have to create login password the first time to secure the router login.
+In the latest Tenda Wireless router, there is no username option and the default password is also not set in default mode so you have to create a login password the first time to secure the router login.
 Get login details for your router and follow further steps to log in.

 Steps to Login Tenda Router